sonic-net/SONiC/doc/SAI_failure_handling/SAI_failure_handling.md

     {{attr2}}: {{value2}}
     ...
 ```

+The tables in ERROR_DB correspond to the SAI API type (e.g., ERROR_ROUTE_TABLE, ERROR_NEIGH_TABLE, etc.), and the key of each entry corresponds to the entry of SAI failure.

+The field `opcode` indicates the method that failed.
+Possible values include `CREATE/SET/DELETE`.

+The field `status` saves the status of the SAI operation (e.g., SAI_STATUS_NOT_SUPPORTED, SAI_STATUS_FAILURE).

+The ERROR_DB also include a list of attributes and the corresponding values that the failed operation tries to set.

 An example ERROR_DB entry for route table and neighbor table in BGP error handling is available at https://github.com/Azure/SONiC/blob/master/doc/error-handling/error_handling_design_spec.md#3431-Error-Tables
 ```